pooltogether/ERC5164/README.md

 - [script/bridge/BridgeToOptimismGoerli.s.sol](script/bridge/BridgeToOptimismGoerli.s.sol)
 - [script/bridge/BridgeToMumbai.s.sol](script/bridge/BridgeToMumbai.s.sol)

-#### Process calls
+### Arbitrum Relay

+Arbitrum requires an EOA to submit a bridge transaction.
+The Ethereum to Arbitrum ERC5164 implementation therefore is split into two actions:

+1. Calls to `relayCalls` are fingerprinted and stored along with their nonce.
+2. Anyone may call `processCalls` to send a previously fingerprinted relayed call.

-For L2s like Arbitrum, that require you to use their [SDK](https://github.com/offchainlabs/arbitrum-sdk) to properly estimate the gas required to execute the message on L2, you will first need to queue the message by calling `relayCalls`.
+The `processCalls` function same transaction parameters as the Arbitrum bridge.
+The [Arbitrum SDK](https://github.com/offchainlabs/arbitrum-sdk) is needed to properly estimate the gas required to execute the message on L2.

-Once your message queued, you can process it by calling `processCalls`.

 ```solidity
 /**